rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

 OSWatcher writes the files to **$TFA_HOME/repository/suptools/walhall/oswbb/oracle/archive/**.

-Because there is no automatic housekeeping, you should create a cronjob to automatically delete older than some number of days to clean up the OS statistics.
+Because no automatic housekeeping exists, you should create a cron job to automatically delete files older than some number of days to clean up the OS statistics.
 For example, your cleanup cron job might run the following command to remove files older than 10 days: